a4my/my-cheatsheets/react-FCC.md

 ### Render State in the User Interface

 Once you define a component's initial state, you can display any part of it in the UI that is rendered.
 If a component is stateful, it will always have access to the data in state in its `render()` method.
-You can access the data with this.state.
+You can access the data with `this.state`.

 If you want to access a state value within the return of the render method, you have to enclose the value in curly braces.

-state is one of the most powerful features of components in React.
+`state` is one of the most powerful features of components in React.
 It allows you to track important data in your app and render a UI in response to changes in this data.
 If your data changes, your UI will change.
-React uses what is called a virtual DOM, to keep track of changes behind the scenes.
+React uses what is called a `virtual DOM`, to keep track of changes behind the scenes.
 When state data updates, it triggers a re-render of the components using that data - including child components that received the data as a prop.
 React updates the actual DOM, but only where necessary.
 This means you don't have to worry about changing the DOM.
 You simply declare what the UI should look like.

-Note that if you make a component stateful, no other components are aware of its state.
+❗❗ Note that if you make a component stateful, no other components are aware of its state.
 Its state is completely encapsulated, or local to that component, unless you pass state data to a child component as props.
 This notion of encapsulated state is very important because it allows you to write certain logic, then have that logic contained and isolated in one place in your code.

 ```js
 class MyComponent extends React.Component {